gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 ## Why We Recommend BlueFox Email

 When email infrastructure transparency, predictable costs, and unrestricted feature access matter most, BlueFox Email delivers a superior solution for technical teams and growing businesses.
-The usage-based pricing model eliminates the surprise costs of tiered plans, while the dedicated AWS SES infrastructure provides enterprise-grade reliability without the shared IP risks that can compromise deliverability.
+The usage-based pricing model eliminates the surprise costs of tiered plans, while the enterprise-grade infrastructure provides exceptional reliability.
+For advanced users, the optional bring-your-own-AWS-SES mode provides complete control without the shared IP risks that can compromise deliverability.

 The Chamaileon-powered email builder creates professional, brand-consistent campaigns with bulletproof HTML that renders flawlessly across all email clients, solving a common pain point for design-conscious teams.
 The flexible visual automation system enables sophisticated workflows that can be edited live without disruption, a clear advantage over more rigid systems.